babashka/cli/README.md

 The table or tree format can be used interchangeably in `dispatch`, `format-command-help` and the like.

+Command names may also be symbols or keywords, stringified during normalization.
+A namespaced keyword keeps its namespace: `:git/push` matches `git/push` on the command line.
+Symbols come in handy in `bb.edn` tasks, where the task name is already a symbol.

 You'll want consistent ordering for help output.
 A map `:cmd` does not guarantee key order.
 Clojure maps become unordered hash-maps after 8 entries.
 Specify `:cmd` as a vector of `[name command]` pairs